nigeltao/nigeltao.github.io/blog/2024/xz-lzma-part-4-lempel-ziv-markov-chain.md

 The 8-levels-deep binary tree of probabilities used during `literal = decodeLiteral()` depend on the decoder position (combined with the `lp` parameter) and the prev byte (combined with the `lc` parameter).
-It turns out that there's not just *one* tree for that, but *three* (let's label them I, J and K).
-I is for when `State < 7` and J and K otherwise.
-Which of J and K you use depends, as you're walking those 8 levels, on whether the corresponding 7th (high), 6th (second-high), etc. bit of the match byte is 0 or 1.
-Furthermore, if the 7th, 6th, etc. bit of the literal byte you're decoding does not equal the corresponding bit of the match byte, then drop back to the I tree for the remainder of the "decode a literal" step.
+It turns out that there's not just *one* tree for that, but *three* (let's label them J, K and L).
+I is for when `State < 7` and K and L otherwise.
+Which of K and L you use depends, as you're walking those 8 levels, on whether the corresponding 7th (high), 6th (second-high), etc. bit of the match byte is 0 or 1.
+Furthermore, if the 7th, 6th, etc. bit of the literal byte you're decoding does not equal the corresponding bit of the match byte, then drop back to the J tree for the remainder of the "decode a literal" step.

 This is all very fiddly and non-obvious.
 But, again, presumably somebody did